javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 Here, if the user types in `__proto__`, the assignment in line 4 is ignored!

 That could surely be surprising for a non-developer, but pretty understandable for us.
 The `__proto__` property is special: it must be either an object or `null`.
 A string can not become a prototype.
-That's why an assignment a string to `__proto__` is ignored.
+That's why an assignment of string to `__proto__` is ignored.

 But we didn't *intend* to implement such behavior, right?
 We want to store key/value pairs, and the key named `"__proto__"` was not properly saved.
 So that's a bug!

 Here the consequences are not terrible.
 But in other cases we may be storing objects instead of strings in `obj`, and then the prototype will indeed be changed.
 As a result, the execution will go wrong in totally unexpected ways.

-What's worse -- usually developers do not think about such possibility at all.
-That makes such bugs hard to notice and even turn them into vulnerabilities, especially when JavaScript is used on server-side.
+What's worse -- usually developers do not think about such a possibility at all.
+That makes such bugs hard to notice and even turns them into vulnerabilities, especially when JavaScript is used on the server-side.

 Unexpected things also may happen when assigning to `obj.toString`, as it's a built-in object method.